2023-environmental-bioinformatics/hw-assignment-5/README.md

 Use quast to calculate the assembly statistics of each bin.
 Upload the sbatch script (`quast.qsub`) and the quast report table `report.tsv` in the directories `scripts` and `tables`, respectively.

 ## Taxonomic annotation
-Install [GTDB-tk](https://ecogenomics.github.io/GTDBTk/index.html) **version 1.3** to assign taxonomy to the bins (*Note: during the installation of GTDB-tk, please do NOT download the GTDB.
-Modify the `gtdbtk.sh`file that is inside your gtdb environment `etc/conda/activate.d/` to modify the database path.
-Use `/vortexfs1/omics/env-bio/collaboration/databases/release95`.
+Install [GTDB-tk](https://ecogenomics.github.io/GTDBTk/index.html) **version 2.1.1** using mamba (see detailed instructions [here](https://ecogenomics.github.io/GTDBTk/installing/bioconda.html) to assign taxonomy to the bins (*Note: during the installation of GTDB-tk, please **do NOT download the GTDB database** us.
+After you activate your mamba gtdbtk environment use `conda env config vars set GTDBTK_DATA_PATH="/proj/omics/env-bio/collaboration/databases/gtdbtk-2.1.1/db/"` to set up your database path.
 Due to the size of the GTDB-tk, you will be reaching the memomy limitations of the compute nodes.
 Reduce pplacer threads to 2*).
 Upload the summary tables on your `tables` directory and the `gtdb.qsub` script on the `script` folder.
 > How many of the bins belong to Archaea and how many to Bacteria?
 Which phylum is the most abundant?

 ## Functional annotation